 This is an external link.
 Click “OK” to continue.

 Antibe’s platform targets this major medical problem.
-By linking a hydrogen sulfide-releasing molecule to an NSAID, we have developed a new generation of best-in-class NSAIDs, delivering anti-inflammatory and pain-relieving effects without damage to the digestive tract.
-Additionally, clinical trials of our lead drug indicate an opportunity for once-daily administration of a single tablet, as opposed to the requirement for multiple daily dosing with existing NSAIDs.
+By linking a hydrogen sulfide-releasing molecule to an NSAID, we are developing a new generation of best-in-class anti-inflammatory, analgesic drugs that do not damage the digestive tract, with the benefit of once-daily administration of a single tablet, as opposed to multiple daily doses with most NSAIDs.

-* Consumers are familiar with aspirin and brands like Advil (ibuprofen), Aleve (naproxen) and Voltaren (diclofenac).
-Less well-known, the category includes drugs like indomethacin, ketoprofen and ketorolac—effective at reducing severe pain, but with correspondingly more damage to the digestive tract.
+* Consumers are familiar with aspirin and brands like Advil (ibuprofen), Aleve (naproxen), Celebrex (celecoxib) and Voltaren (diclofenac).
+Less well-known, the category includes stronger drugs like indomethacin, ketoprofen and meloxicam—effective at reducing severe pain, but correspondingly more damaging to the digestive tract.

 NSAIDs have become the dominant category for treating pain and inflammation.
 While they are known to be effective, they also pose serious, widely recognized gastrointestinal risks.
 Protecting the digestive tract without compromising cardiovascular health is the primary market need (upper right quadrant).

 Beginning in the late 1990s, “COX-2 selective” NSAIDs were introduced to improve gastrointestinal safety.
 They were rapidly adopted, with two products reaching $1 billion in first year sales.
 However, most were later withdrawn or discontinued due to severe cardiovascular events.

 ATB-346 has already demonstrated dramatic gastrointestinal safety compared to naproxen, one of the most prescribed NSAID in the US.